nikodunk/blog/_writing/2022-05-10-the-tech-stack-for-maximum-efficiency.md

 - React on web
 - React Native/Expo for iOS and Android
+- React Context to store user/account getting across all of web & mobile components.
+- Routing is _not_ shared in order to feel native: React Router for web, React Navigation for mobile
+- Tailwind as a shared styling language over React & React Native (thanks to twrnc)
 - Git monorepo with web/mobile/api.
-Web & mobile also share a /common folder of shared business logic, utilities, permissions, etc
-- Tailwind as a shared styling language over React & React Native (thanks to twrnc)
-- Redux as a shared api request/state logic library
-- Routing is _not_ shared in order to feel native: React Navigation for mobile vs. React Router for web
 - Jest e2e tests with Puppeteer for "critical path" flows (apply, login, transfer, etc) enforced by CI.
+- As little logic as possible is done on the frontends.
+Business logic, utilities, permissions, etc are moved to the backend where it is safer and automatically shared.

 ## The stack pt 2: All-Javascript API